Pembrolizumab Funding Review Cycle 2022

 IISPs should not compete with or duplicate any registration trial for pembrolizumab.
 Additionally, since the dose, schedule and duration for pembrolizumab has been established for multiple cancers, investigation of alternate doses and schedules will not be considered.

-- Deadline for Proposal submission to Visiontracker: September 30, 2021
+- Deadline for proposal submission to Visiontracker: September 30, 2022

 - Protocol comments to investigator: within 6 weeks of protocol submission